George Wythe: Judicial decisions

-Wythe for years followed Virginia precedent (including the 1768 case Blackwell v.
-Wilkinson) as he adjudicated chancery cases treating slaves as property.
-Slavery matters often went to chancery, because there were no remedies at law.
-Virginia slave laws also became more severe as Richmond's importance as a slave trading center for points further south continued to increase, and French planters from what became Haiti came to Virginia with thousands of slaves.
-Wythe authored two legal opinions that attempted to steer Virginia away from the slave-based legal and economic system that entrenched in the early 19th century.
+Wythe, for years, followed Virginia precedent (including the 1768 case Blackwell v.
+Wilkinson) as he adjudicated chancery cases treating enslaved people as property.
+Slavery matters often went to chancery because there were no legal remedies.
+Virginia slave laws also became more severe as Richmond's importance as a slave trading center for points further south continued to increase, and French planters from what became Haiti came to Virginia with thousands of enslaved people.
+Wythe authored two legal opinions that attempted to steer Virginia away from the slave-based legal and economic system entrenched in the early 19th century.

-Wythe and Pendleton both sat on the chancery court bench which granted freedom to slaves in Pleasants v.
+Wythe and Pendleton sat on the chancery court bench, which granted freedom to enslaved people in Pleasants v.
 Pleasants.
-However, that decision was appealed, and in 1799, after Virginia passed a law forbidding abolitionists from serving on juries in freedom suits, Wythe's decision was modified by the appellate court led by Pendleton and Roane.
-This case concerned a Quaker's 1771 will, which purported to free slaves before Wythe and Jefferson drafted the 1782 law which legalized manumission in Virginia.
-Robert Pleasants and some of his siblings had freed about 100 slaves as his late father had requested, after manumission became legal and they turned 30 years old, as the will specified.
+However, that decision was appealed, and in 1799, after Virginia passed a law forbidding abolitionists from serving on juries in freedom suits, Wythe's decision was modified by the appellate court led by Pendleton and Roane, both former students of Wythe.
+This case concerned a Quaker's 1771 will, which purported to free enslaved people before Wythe and Jefferson drafted the 1782 law, which legalized manumission in Virginia.
+Robert Pleasants and some of his siblings had freed about 100 enslaved people as his late father had requested after manumission became legal and they turned 30 years old, as the will specified.
 Pleasants also lobbied extensively for manumission laws and founded the Virginia Abolition Society in 1790.
-Marshall and John Warden represented the slaves seeking their freedom, and Pleasants as executor of his father's will, as they jointly sued the siblings who failed to obey the testamentary instruction.
+Marshall and John Warden represented the enslaved people seeking their freedom, and Pleasants as the executor of his father's will, as they jointly sued the siblings who failed to obey the testamentary instruction.
 Each justice on the Court of Appeals in Pleasants v.
-Pleasants agreed with Wythe that the will could be enforced and called the slaves free.
-However, none of the justices (all slaveholders) thought Wythe's grant of backpay proper, and they all agreed that children borne to slave parents would not actually gain their freedom until they repaid their owners' expenses in raising them, which in the intervening decades became quite large.
-Thus, although John Pleasants died holding over 530 slaves, fewer than a quarter received their freedom.
+Pleasants agreed with Wythe that the will could be enforced and called the enslaved people free.
+However, none of the justices (all enslavers) thought Wythe's grant of backpay proper, and they all agreed that children borne to enslaved parents would not gain their freedom until they repaid their enslavers' expenses in raising them, which in the intervening decades became quite large.
+Thus, although John Pleasants died enslaving over 530 people, fewer than a quarter received their freedom.